tobinjt/golang-coverage-check/README.md

   winning.
 Note that filenames use regex matching, _not_ globs.
 - If neither the function name or the filename was matched, `default` is used.

+The coverage in the line is compared to the coverage required by the matching rule, and if the coverage is lower than the requirement an error will be output.

 ## FAQ

+**How can I tell which lines of code have not been tested?**

+Run `golang-coverage-pre-commit --browser` - it will open the coverage report in your browser.
+If you're developing remotely this will not work, but you can find the coverage report in `${TMPDIR}/cover<RANDOM>/coverage.html` so maybe you can copy it to your local machine and open it from there?

+**How can I debug rule matching?**

+Run `golang-coverage-pre-commit --debug_matching` - each coverage line and the rule that matches it will be printed.
+That tells you that the earlier rules in your config did not match that line and the later rules in your config were not reached.

 **How can I pass different arguments to `go test`?**